Selfbyt/cortexSDR/README.md

 - O(1) encoding/decoding for individual elements
 - O(n) for text strings where n is string length
 - Space complexity: O(k) where k is number of active bits
-- Typical compression ratios of 10:1 or better
+- Typical compression ratios of 5:1 attainable

 ## Usage